medical tick Medically reviewed by

 • Stimulating hair regrowth naturally without side effects.

-Why Choose Dr Batra’s®?
+Why Choose Dr Batra’s® for your alopecia treatment?

 • Personalised Homeopathic Treatments tailored to different alopecia types.